Dexterzhao/CleanUpOurWorld/README.md

-Environmental Data Importing using POSTGIS based on postgreSQL
+Environmental Data Importing Management using POSTGIS based on postgreSQL, and visualization based on GoogleMap and Flask
 ==============================================================
 Install postgre and postgis before you start.